Cortizo Sliding Doors Review: Cor Vision & UK Pricing

 Are Cortizo sliding doors as good as Schuco?

-What is the maximum size for a Cortizo COR-Vision sliding door?
+What is the maximum size for a Cortizo Cor Vision sliding door?

 How much do Cortizo sliding doors cost in the UK?